lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel-Observing-Constraints/AuxTel-Weather-Constraints-index.rst

 NOIRLab also hosts additional links to Cerro Pachón weather, including `site webcams`_, and the `SOAR weather station`_ (currently unavailable due to cyberattack).

 If the humidity is above 70%, go outside and look for incoming cloud fronts, and inspect the buildings and cars for condensation.
-Be more cautious to open if there will not be someone in the control room to montior changing weather conditions, e.g. opening before going to dinner, or leaving the control room to complete another task.
+Be more cautious to open if there will not be someone in the control room to monitor changing weather conditions, e.g. opening before going to dinner, or leaving the control room to complete another task.

 .. warning::
     Vent gates: